PowerShell/PowerShell/docs/DOCSMIGRATION.md

 ## 2018-05-18

-The folloing files have been moved to the PowerShell/PowerShell-Docs repo.
+The following files have been moved to the PowerShell/PowerShell-Docs repo.

 | Original file location      | New location in PowerShell/PowerShell-Docs                               |
 |-----------------------------|--------------------------------------------------------------------------|